Krystian19/cactus-app/README.md

 + - [x] Setup logging service
   + - [x] Setup logging service seq
   + - [x] Setup logging code module to communicate with the logging service
-+ - [ ] Setup multi-language support for the client
-  + - [ ] Setup language based anime filtering
-+ - [ ] Setup views tracking of the anime video view
-+ - [ ] Setup the django admin to leverage massive anime content amounts
-+ - [ ] Setup a way in the anime info view to connect with the next season
 + - [ ] Implement a not found page for content that is not found
   + - [ ] Setup component to be used in such cases
 + - [ ] Create an error component to show if the client's requests fails